ckressibucher/php-project-makefile/readme.md

-If the build tool knows this dependencies, it can skip commands which would produce the same output as before, because the sources are the same.
+If the build tool knows this dependencies, it can skip commands which would produce the same output as before, because the sources have not changed.
 This is a very important feature of more traditional build tools like
 *Make*.